 The Original CA Employment Agreement provided Ms. Antonello with relocation benefits.
 These benefits included reimbursement of moving expenses and temporary storage for household goods and automobiles to Reno, Nevada of up to \$25,000, realtor fees and closing costs for the sold home of up to \$45,000 and closing costs for the purchased home (excluding any financing costs), temporary housing for up to six months, travel- and transportation-related expenses, including two house-hunting trips, and a tax gross-up of the relocation expenses capped at \$65,000.
 Relocation expenses provided under the Original CA Employment Agreement were required to be incurred before December 31, 2020.
 The Original CA Employment Agreement, as amended November 2020, further provided that the Company would provide for the airfare for Ms. Antonello to take two trips per month between Reno and her prior residence during a five-month transition period from the amendment date if her family remained at the prior residence during such period, or alternatively provide her with a lump sum payment of \$6,000.
-The New CEO Employment Agreement also provided Ms. Antonello with additional or revised relocation benefits, including moving expenses for household goods, two house-hunting trips, realtor fees and closing costs for the sold home of up to \$45,500 and closing costs for three months from the effective date of the New CEO Employment Agreement (or alternatively, a lump sum payment of \$3,600), and a tax gross-up of the relocation benefits capped at \$53,000.
+The New CEO Employment Agreement also provided Ms. Antonello with additional or revised relocation benefits, including moving expenses for household goods, two house-hunting trips, realtor fees and closing costs for the sold home of up to \$45,500 and closing costs for the purchased home (excluding any financing costs), airfare for Ms. Antonello to take two trips per month between Reno and her prior residence for three months from the effective date of the New CEO Employment Agreement (or alternatively, a lump sum payment of \$3,600), and a tax gross-up of the relocation benefits capped at \$53,000.
 These relocation expenses were required to be incurred before December 31, 2021.